WWE News: Former WWE Superstar, ECW Champion Arrested For Second Time In 30-Day Period

 On Aug.
 16, 2018, Credible was bailed out of jail in Connecticut, and he gave a lengthy statement about working hard the “last few months to battle my demons and keep my family strong.”
 He even said that there was no domestic violence and that he was the one who called the police.

 Justin Credible had some really good runs during his time in ECW and WWE.
-He won a number of titles and was a key component of the entire Invasion angle back in 2001 which had WCW/ECW facing off against WWF (WWE).
-Unfortunately, his life has taken a bit of a turn since his retirement from wrestling in 2015 and he’s landed in a jail a handful of times.
-Fans of his can only hope that this truly will be the last time.
+He won a number of titles and was a key component of the entire “Invasion” angle back in 2001 which had WCW/ECW facing off against WWF (WWE).
+Unfortunately, his life has taken a bit of a turn since his retirement from wrestling in 2015, and he’s landed in a jail a handful of times.
+Fans can only hope that this truly will be the last time.